RocketChat/docs-old/guides/security/end-to-end-encryption-algorithms.md

 ### 3. fetchKeychain\(userId\)

-For fetching the public key of a user \(to be used for encrypting the session key for that user\)
+For fetching the public key of a user \(to be used for encrypting the session key for that user\).

 **Request:**